openshift/ci-docs/content/en/docs/architecture/ci-operator.md

 Starting `FROM` the image described as the `build_root`, `ci-operator` will clone the repository under test and compile artifacts, committing them as image layers that may be referenced in derivative builds.
 The commands which are run to compile artifacts are configured with `binary_build_commands` and are run in the root of the cloned repository.
-A a separate set of commands, `test_binary_build_commands`, can be configured for building artifacts to support test execution.
+A separate set of commands, `test_binary_build_commands`, can be configured for building artifacts to support test execution.
 The following `ImageStreamTags` are created in the test's `Namespace`